shaziya12/create-read-update-delete-angular8/README.md

 In app.module.ts

 import { MatTableModule } from '@angular/material/table';

-In employee-list.component.ts
- ##for listing the data in angular materialTable import the below line
-import { MatTableDataSource } from '@angular/material/table';

-##defining a property of the type of list data which is the type of MatTableDataSource
-listData: MatTableDataSource<any>;

-In app.module.ts
 import { MatSortModule } from '@angular/material/sort';
+import { MatPaginationModule } from '@angular/material/pagination';

-In employee-list.component.ts
+In employee-list.component.ts:

- ##for sorting  the data in angular materialTable import the below line
+ For listing the data in angular materialTable import the below line import { MatTableDataSource } from '@angular/material/table';
 import { MatSort } from '@angular/material/sort';

-In app.module.ts
-import { MatPaginationModule } from '@angular/material/pagination';

-In employee-list.component.ts

- ##for having a pagination in angular materialTable import the below line
 import { MatPaginator } from '@angular/material/paginator';

+defining a property of the type of list data which is the type of MatTableDataSource

+listData: MatTableDataSource<any>;
- @ViewChild(MatSort,{static:true}) sort: MatSort;
+@ViewChild(MatSort,{static:true}) sort: MatSort;    //Used a ViewChild decorative which will look  for MatSort directive
-  @ViewChild(MatPaginator,{static:true}) paginator: MatPaginator;
+@ViewChild(MatPaginator,{static:true}) paginator: MatPaginator; //Used a ViewChild decorative which will look  for MatPaginator directive

     ngOnInit() {
     this.service.getEmployees().subscribe(